napari/napari/docs/quick_start.md

 ```

 ### Next steps
-- Try opening 3D or higher dimensional images, and switch to 3D view. <br>
+- napari provides the flexibility to handle multi-dimensional data.
+Try opening 3D or higher dimensional images, and switch to 3D view. <br>
 <img src="./images/ndisplay.png" alt="ndisplay" width="30%"/><br>
-napari provides the flexibility to handle multi-dimensional data, though the increased dimension could add to overall complexity.

 - Test some [examples](https://github.com/napari/napari/tree/main/examples) to see how to add different layer types and add your own widgets to napari.

 - Explore other [plugins](https://www.napari-hub.org/).
 A few fun ones: [napari-clusters-plotter](https://www.napari-hub.org/plugins/napari-clusters-plotter), [napari-pyclesperanto-assistant](https://www.napari-hub.org/plugins/napari-pyclesperanto-assistant), [napari-animation](https://www.napari-hub.org/plugins/napari-animation).

-- If you don't see the functions you need in existing plugins, try to [make one](https://napari.org/plugins/stable/index.html)!
+- If you don't see the functions you need in existing plugins, try to make your own widget with [magicgui](https://napari.org/magicgui/).

+- If you've developed some functionality that you think would benefit the community as a whole, consider publish it as a [plugin](https://napari.org/plugins/stable/index.html)!

-- Help napari project by [filing issues](https://github.com/napari/napari/issues) for bugs you encounter or features that you'd like to see!
+- Help the napari project by [filing issues](https://github.com/napari/napari/issues) for bugs you encounter or features that you'd like to see!
 Or even better, come [join the community meeting](https://napari.org/community/meeting_schedule.html) and get to know the team.